evhub/coconut/HELP.md

             return False
 ```

+The only new construct here is the use of `=self.pts` in the `match` statement.
+This construct is used to perform a check inside of the pattern-matching, making sure the `match` only succeeds if `other.pts == self.pts`.

 The last method we'll implement is multiplication.
 ```python
     def __mul__(self, other):
         """Scalar multiplication and dot product."""